blueblazeassociates/wp-super-cache/readme.txt

 Security release fixing an XSS bug in the settings page, and fix for fatal error in output handler.

 == Changelog ==

+= 1.4.5 =
+* Enhancement: Only preload public post types.
+Props webaware.
+* Added an uninstall function that deletes the config file.
+Deactivate function doesn't delete it any more.
+* Possible to deactivate the plugin without visiting the settings page now.
+* Fixed the cache rebuild system.
+Rebuild files now survive longer than the request that generate them.
+* Minor optimisations: prune_super_cache() exits immediately if the file doesn't exist.
+The output of wp_cache_get_cookies_values() is now cached.
+* Added PHP pid to the debug log to aid debugging.
+* Various small bug fixes.
+* Fixed reset of expiry time and GC settings when updating advanced settings.
+* Removed CacheMeta class to avoid APC errors.
+It's not used any more.
+* Fixed reset of advanced settings when using "easy" settings page.

 = 1.4.4 =
 * Fixed fatal error in output handler if GET parameters present in query.
 Props webaware.
 * Fixed debug log.
 It wasn't logging the right message.